Theo Todman's Web Page - Notes Pages

 - As noted above, I’ve been persuaded to add yet another sub-project – that of learning to play the Tenor Recorder – so as to join a subset of the Enigma Ensemble in a recorder quartet.
 Completely mad, of course, but how hard can it be?
 Well, harder than I’d thought.

 - I doubt this will leave me any time for the piano, though I’d like to spend some time on "Faber (Nancey) & Faber (Randall) - Faber Piano Adventures: Adult Piano Adventures All-in-One Lesson Book 1: Spiral Bound".
+Also, to try to play by ear by tinkling the ivories.

 - A plan for some upcoming quarter – sadly unfulfilled in previous quarters – is to record – or upgrade the recordings of – myself playing the graded pieces on my oboe: See here3.